Zggis/dobby/README.md

 ##
 **Q:** I started it, but there is no option for a WebGUI.

-**A:** Dobby is a Spring Batch application, it has no GUI.
+**A:** Dobby has no GUI.
 When you start the app it will run the merge job and shutdown when it completes.
 The console logs should be more than sufficient to track the progress and status of a job.
+I will probably add some basic UI in the future, but will always allow for headless operation if desired.
 ##
 **Q:** Is the merge lossless?

 **A:** Yes, Dobby does not do any transcoding (The FFMPEG library is only used for validation).
 The audio and subtitle tracks of your original HDR file should be coppied over into the BL+RPU result.
 The original Dolby vision file is only used for the Dolby Vision metadata, its other tracks are ignored.
+##
+**Q:** Can it output results in other formats, or just MKV?

+**A:** Right now Dobby only creates result files in MKV.
+I have plans to add support for outputting files in MP4.
+I will probably add support for a configuration file you can place in the WORKSPACE that will be read before the job, output format would be a parameter in that.
 ##

 ### Additional Links